TomHurford/pdf_thumbnail_maker/README.md

 # PDF Thumbnail Maker

 Needed to get a bunch of thumbnails from the first page of a bunch of PDFs.
-This is a quick and dirty script to do that.
+This is a quick script to do that.